gaia-platform/GaiaPlatform/dev_tools/sdk/test/README.md

 # SDK Sanity Test
-This contents of this folder run a sanity check on the SDK debian package built from the *master* branch.
+This contents of this folder run a sanity check on the SDK debian package built from the *main* branch.

 The check is done by creating a clean `Ubuntu 20.04` image, installing the SDK, building the samples, and running them.
 If any step fails in this process then Teamcity will flag the job as failed.